Constitution of EWLA

 The call shall be sent by letter, email or fax or any other means of communication.

 The Board shall act by simple majority of its members.

 Voting proxies by mail or fax are permitted and can be given to any member of the Board of EWLA.
 Members of the Board can hold maximum one proxy from another Board member.
-The President shall have a casting vote in case of a tie.
+The President shall have a casting vote in the event of a tie.
 The Board may adopt its rules of procedure including voting principles etc. These rules of procedure have to be approved by the General Assembly.

-The Board shall establish specific committees on actual or basic legal issues and supervise its activities.
+The Board shall establish specific committees on actual or fundamental legal issues and supervise its activities.
 The members of these committees shall be appointed by the Board.
 The procedure for the appointments will be regulated by rules of procedure proposed by the Board and approved by the General Assembly.

-The Board shall have the widest powers to implement the objectives of EWLA and shall be responsible for preparing and implementing the actions, programs, and instructions discussed and approved by the General Assembly, except for those powers which are specifically reserved to the General Assembly.
+The Board shall have the widest powers to implement the objectives of EWLA and shall be responsible for preparing and implementing the actions, programmes, and instructions discussed and approved by the General Assembly, except for those powers which are specifically reserved to the General Assembly.

 8. Conference Committee